Muhammad540/BART-From-Scratch/README.md

 # DistillNews
-An Encoder-Decoder Transformer from Scratch
+An Encoder-Decoder Transformer from scratch to summarize news articles

+## External Libs used
+1. pytorch